 Civil servants to get year-end AVC of 1 month.
 Lower-wage civil servants to get minimum year-end AVC of $1,800.

-Against this backdrop, civil servants will be paid a year-end Annual Variable Component (AVC) of 1 month.
+Against this backdrop and in close consultation with the public sector unions, civil servants will be paid a year-end Annual Variable Component (AVC) of 1 month.
 Lower-wage civil servants will get a minimum year-end AVC of $1,800.
-This signals the Government’s continued commitment to help low-wage workers.
+This signals the Government’s continued commitment to help lower-wage workers.

 All civil servants will also get the Non-Pensionable Annual Allowance (NPAA) of 1 month, to be paid in December together with the AVC.